maimm2/SEA-Literary-Corpus/README.md

 <!-- ABOUT THE PROJECT -->

 ## About The Project
-This is the corpus presented in the ArabicNLP 2024 conference.
+This is the corpus presented in the ArabicNLP 2024 conference, the first Saidi Egyptian Arabic corpus.
+This corpus was extracted from a genre of Saidi Novels, therefore, we assume all characters are using Saidi Egyptian Arabic.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>